-At 31 December 2023, the Group completed an impairment assessment to determine if there were any indicators of impairment or impairment reversals.
-In Tunisia, there were no indicators of impairment or impairment reversals identified at Sabria or South Tunisia.
-The Group had applied to extend the Ech Chouech licence but this expired in June 2022.
+At 31 December 2024, the Group completed an impairment assessment to determine if there were any indicators of impairment or impairment reversals.

+In Tunisia, indicators of impairment were identified for both the Sabria and South Tunisia cashgenerating units (CGUs), prompting management to perform impairment reviews.
+The review determined that the recoverable amount of the CGUs exceeded its carrying amount, resulting in no impairment charge.
+The Group had applied to extend the Ech Chouech licence (part of South Tunisia CGU) but this expired in June 2022.
 The Group intends to continue its application to regain the licence once the licence application process is formalised.
 No indication has been received that they will not be successful once the process to re-apply becomes available and as such has made the judgement that they will be able to regain the Ech Chouech licence and therefore no impairment has been charged to this asset.

-In Moftinu, the Group determined that there was an indicator of impairment and recorded an impairment expense of \$7.0 million.
+In Moftinu, the Group determined that there were indicators of impairment and recorded an impairment expense of 1.5 million (2023 - 7.0 million).

-The Group determined the estimated recoverable amount based on a discounted cash flow model, using production profiles from the third-party reserves report and an after-tax discount rate equal to the weighted average cost of capital of Romania (22%), computed internally using external market data.
+The Group determined the estimated recoverable amount based on a discounted cash flow model, using production profiles from the 2024 reserves report by a competent person and an after-tax discount rate equal to the weighted average cost of capital of Romania (17%), computed internally using external market data.

-The following table shows the forecast commodity prices used in the GCA 31 December 2023 Reserve Report and used in the discounted cash flow model:
+The following table shows the forecast commodity prices used in the discounted cash flow model:

 Romania

 Brent Gas

-Year (US\$/bbl) (US\$/MMBtu)

-2024 76.49 10.76

-2025 73.29 11.50

-2026 76.50 10.42
+(US /bbl) (US /MMBtu)

-2027 80.00 11.00
+75.00 11.00

+76.88 11.28

+78.80 11.56

+80.77 11.79

++2.5% +2.5%

-2028+ +2% inflation +2% inflation
+inflation inflation

+(US /bbl) 75.00 76.88 78.80 80.77 +2.5%